The Santa Clause: Plot

-Scott Calvin, a marketing director for a toy company at Lakeside, Illinois, prepares to spend Christmas Eve with his young son Charlie.
-Scott wants Charlie to maintain his belief in Santa Claus, despite not believing himself.
-Scott's ex-wife Laura and her psychiatrist husband Dr. Neal Miller stopped believing in Santa at a young age and feel it is time for Charlie to do the same.
+Scott Calvin, a 37-year-old marketing director for a toy company based in Lakeside, Illinois and divorced father, prepares to spend Christmas Eve with his young son, eight-year-old Charlie.
+He wants Charlie to maintain his belief in Santa Claus, even though he does not believe in him.
+Scott's ex-wife, Laura, and her psychiatrist husband, Dr. Neil Miller, stopped believing in Santa at a young age and feel it is time for Charlie to do the same.

 Scott and Charlie are awakened that night by a noise on the roof.
-While investigating, Scott startles Santa Claus, who falls off the roof and dies.
-Santa's body vanishes, leaving behind a red suit and business card stating that if anything were to happen to him, someone should put on the suit and the reindeer will know what to do.
+While investigating, Scott startles Santa Claus, who falls off the roof and is believed to be dead.
+Santa's body vanishes, leaving behind his familiar suit and a business card instructing the reader to wear his suit should anything unfortunate happen to him, and the reindeer will respond accordingly.
 Scott and Charlie find Santa's sleigh and reindeer on the roof.
-At Charlie's request, Scott reluctantly dons the suit and delivers gifts before the reindeer take them to the North Pole.

-It turns out that, by putting on the suit, Scott is subject to a legal technicality known as "The Santa Clause," and has accepted all of the late Santa's duties and responsibilities.
-The head elf, Bernard, gives Scott eleven months to get his affairs in order before reporting back to the North Pole on Thanksgiving.
-Overwhelmed, Scott changes into the pajamas provided to him and falls asleep.
-The next morning, Scott awakes in his own bed and believes the previous events were a dream, but realizes he is still wearing the pajamas given to him.
-Charlie is proud that his father is the new Santa Claus, and this arouses concern in Laura, Neal, and the school staff.
-Scott, not wanting to destroy Charlie's newfound enthusiasm, asks him to keep their North Pole trip a secret.
+At Charlie's request, Scott reluctantly dons the suit and delivers gifts before the reindeer take them to the North Pole, where he learns that, by wearing the suit, he is subject to a legal technicality known as "the Santa Clause," and has accepted all of the late Santa's duties and responsibilities.
+Head elf Bernard gives Scott eleven months to get his affairs in order before reporting back to the North Pole on Thanksgiving.
+Overwhelmed, he changes into the pajamas provided to him and falls asleep.
+The next morning, Scott awakens in his own bed, believing the previous events were a dream, but realizes he is still wearing the pajamas he was given.
+Charlie is proud that his father is the new Santa Claus, which rouses concern among Laura, Neil, and the school staff.
+Scott, not wanting to destroy Charlie's enthusiasm, asks him to keep their North Pole trip a secret.